kelleymartin872/classified/README.md

 - [Contact Us](https://mayeconcept.com.ng//contact).
 - [Read more and learn with us](https://mayeconcept.com.ng//blogs).

-it is accessible and a powerful web applications.
+mayeconcept Classified Ads is accessible and a powerful web applications.

 ## Security Vulnerabilities